OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

         2. Choose **Manage My Add-ins** and select **Upload My Add-in**.

-        3. Choose **Browse...** and navigate to the root directory of the project that the Yo Office generator created.
+        3. Choose **Browse...** and navigate to the root directory of the project that the Yeoman generator created.

         4. Select the file **manifest.xml** and choose **Open**, then choose **Upload**.
 1. [ADD A STEP ABOUT RE_BUILDING]